 Buttermilk waffles are classic comfort food.
 It’s the perfect recipe that is both versatile and delicious.
 As a bonus, even kids don’t have to be told twice to eat their waffles.

-Pecans, blueberries, strawberries, chocolate chips, sliced bananas, and cheddar cheese are just some ideas to add to your waffle batter.
+Toasted pecans, fresh blueberries, strawberries, chocolate chips, sliced bananas, and cheddar cheese are some ideas to add to your waffle batter.

 Finding the best recipes takes time.
-This recipe came from one of my favorite cookbooks, the Cooking for Comfort Cookbook.
+This fluffy waffle recipe came from one of my favorite cookbooks, the Cooking for Comfort Cookbook.
 You can find it here on Amazon.

 Interesting Facts about Waffles:

-1) National Waffle Day in the United States is August 24th.
-So mark your calendars to celebrate this amazing food.
+- National Waffle Day in the United States is August 24th.
+So mark your calendars to celebrate this fantastic food.
 International Waffle Day is March 24th.

-4) In 1962, Belgium waffles were introduced to the United States at the Seattle World Fair by Maurice Vermersch – a Brussels native.
+- In 1962, Belgiam waffles were introduced to the United States at the Seattle World Fair by Maurice Vermersch – a Brussels native.

-6) The patent for the first waffle iron was in 1869 and was submitted by Cornelius Swarthout.
+- The patent for the first waffle iron was in 1869 and by Cornelius Swarthout.

 Creating a Cozy Life Group

-Since you clicked on a recipe for buttermilk waffles, I’m guessing you like all things cozy living.
-I created a Facebook group called Creating a Cozy Life with over 67,000 like-minded souls.
+Since you found this recipe for buttermilk waffles, I’m guessing you like all things cozy living.
+I created a Facebook group called Creating a Cozy Life with over 128,000 like-minded souls.

 It’s a group where we share recipes, pictures of things that leave you in awe, and ideas on how to make your life just a little bit more snug.
 Join here to be part of the virtual cozy cabin.